U.S. News Rankings

 American International College has a total undergraduate enrollment of 1,492, with a gender distribution of 43.8 percent male students and 56.2 percent female students.
 At this school, 48 percent of the students live in college-owned, -operated, or -affiliated housing and 52 percent of students live off campus.
 American International College is part of the NCAA II athletic conference.

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA II|

 Campus Info & Services

 American International College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
-American International College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+American International College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at American International College, 60 percent have cars on campus.
 Alcohol is not permitted for students of legal age at American International College.

 |Students who have cars on campus||60%|

 |Health insurance offered||Yes|